Special Educational Needs and Disabilities (SEND)

 Where a child in our school has been identified as needing SEN Support we will take positive steps to remove barriers to learning.
 We follow a 4-step cycle (assess, plan, do, review) to ensure that the child makes good progress and achieves good outcomes.
 A small percentage of children may require an Education Health Care Plan issued by the Local Authority.
 Their needs must first be assessed through a statutory assessment.
 Schools and parents can request this if the child's needs meet the criteria set by the Local Authority.
 We will talk to parents and carers at each stage of this process.

-All children with a Special Educational Need and/or Disability will have a Pupil Passport.
+All children with a Special Educational Need and/or Disability will have a Learning Plan.
 These are reviewed every term and shared with parents/carers.

 Special Educational Needs and Disabilities (SEND) Information Report

 All schools are required to publish and review information for parents and carers about the support and provision for children with special educational needs or disabilities.
 Please see below for our school's Special Educational Needs and Disabilities (SEND) Information Report.